sematic-ai/sematic/docs/README.md

 Sematic is an open-source development platform for Machine Learning (ML) and Data Science (DS).
-It lets users develop arbitrarily complex end-to-end pipelines using nothing else than Python, then execute them on a laptop or on Kubernetes with no code changes.
+It lets users develop arbitrarily complex end-to-end pipelines using nothing other than Python, then execute them on a laptop or on Kubernetes with no code changes.

 Sematic comes with the following guarantees: